full git url

 Usage

-Standard usage is to pass a --git flag to cargo generate or short cargo gen. This will prompt you to enter the name of your project.
+Standard usage is to pass a git repository to cargo generate or short cargo gen. This will prompt you to enter the name of your project.

 cargo generate username-on-github/mytemplate